AvivCukierman/resolution/README.md

 ### Analysis Configuration
 Options | Description
 --- | ---
+`-n`,`doCal` | Do full numerical inversion.
+If not applied, uses estimate for resolution.
 `minnpv` | Minimum NPV to analyze.
 `maxnpv` | Maximum NPV to analyze.
 `npvbin` | Size of NPV bins.
 `minpt` | Minimum truth pT to analyze.
 `maxpt` | Maximum truth pT to analyze.
 `ptbin` | Size of pT bins.

-Note: Even if you're only considering jets with low pT, it's recommended to make the `maxpt` value considerably higher than the analysis regime, so that f'(x) can be measured properly.
+N. B. 3: Even if you're only considering jets with low pT, it's recommended to make the `maxpt` value considerably higher than the analysis regime, so that f'(x) can be measured properly.
 In particular, if you only analyze one pT bin then the analysis will fail, because no fit can be made to the response function.